sig-gis/Liberia_NSC_ForestMonitoringTraining/05_CEO.md

 Go back to the CEO project.
 Exambine the available imagey and the Geo-Dashboard until you can answer all the survey questions.

-### *Tip about finalizing an interpretation*
+### <span style="color: blue;">*Tip about finalizing an interpretation*</span>
-- Use all the resources available to you.
-A good interpretation is usually informed by multiple sources, such as the Google Earth Pro imagery, the imagery in CEO from multiple days, and/or the graphs in the Geo-Dashboard.
+- <span style="color: blue;">Use all the resources available to you.
+A good interpretation is usually informed by multiple sources, such as the Google Earth Pro imagery, the imagery in CEO from multiple days, and/or the graphs in the Geo-Dashboard.</span>
-- Follow a standardized procedure for interpretation across your team, referencing your Interpretation Key.
-See this [recommended interpretation procedure example](https://docs.google.com/document/d/11FwTS1ov9nhVtcYmq3gLTfupqaMnjYGIDafK5ZomPAY/edit?usp=drive_link) and update it for your needs.
+- <span style="color: blue;">Follow a standardized procedure for interpretation across your team, referencing your Interpretation Key.
+See this [recommended interpretation procedure example](https://docs.google.com/document/d/11FwTS1ov9nhVtcYmq3gLTfupqaMnjYGIDafK5ZomPAY/edit?usp=drive_link) and update it for your needs.</span>
-- **Always record the confidence** of your interpretation (making sure your team is using the 0-100 Confidence values in the same way), and record your reasoning and points of confusion for later reference during QA/QC reviews.
-The *Confidence Slider* values can be used automatically selecting points for quality review.
+- <span style="color: blue;">**Always record the confidence** of your interpretation (making sure your team is using the 0-100 Confidence values in the same way), and record your reasoning and points of confusion for later reference during QA/QC reviews.
+The *Confidence Slider* values can be used automatically selecting points for quality review.</span>

 Click `Save`.